-As much as we love to travel, we all need to do our bit to help reduce our footprint, be that here at home or on the beaches of Croatia.
+As much as we love to travel, we all need to do our bit to help reduce our footprint, be that here at home or on your next overseas adventure (whenever that eventually happens).
 While it’s easy to get swept up in the excitement of planning your next sojourn, we all need to be conscious that the jet fuel, the plethora of packaging we take with us, the disruption to nature and the over-use of energy all add up.

 To help you become a more sustainable traveller, here are eight environmentally-friendly travel tips you should implement on your next holiday.

 #1 Research Before Booking Your Flight

 While most of us are on the lookout for the most budget-friendly travel option, try to think beyond the price tag and see how your airline choices are affecting the environment.
 Choose an airline that is proactive in improving their technology for fuel alternatives, for instance, Japanese airline All Nippon Airway’s (ANA) is working towards using jet fuel made from green algae.
 Last year Qantas were the largest carbon emission eliminator and with your help off-set 585,000 flights, that’s one flight every 53 seconds!
-This month they also had a world first in their ‘waste-free’ flight, meaning none of the products on board would end up in landfill, with the goal of all domestic and international flights having zero waste by the end of 2021.
+They also have the goal of all making all domestic and international flights zero waste by the end of 2021.
 At the very least, most airlines have the option to pay a few more dollars to offset your carbon footprint.
 Come on, if you are splurging for a holiday you can afford a few extra pennies to protect our precious planet.

 #2 Pack Light